- Water Filtration Systems

 Homeowners who live near mines or areas with high concentrations of minerals may want to test their water and check the yearly water quality report.
 A metallic taste and a brown or red hue are signs that you should test your water for manganese.

 There are multiple testing options if you’re concerned about the possibility of manganese in your drinking water.
 You can contact your city or county health department to request a free test for your well water.
-If these services are not available in your area, we recommend our 16-Point Rapid Water Test.
+If these services are not available in your area, we recommend our water testing.
 This affordable water test will measure the levels of manganese and total iron in your drinking water.

 After reading your water quality analysis report, it’s best to contact the lab that conducted the testing if you have any questions.
 Test your water for manganese and iron today with a water test kit from Pentair Water Solutions partners.